julie-jiang/sudoku/HashMap/LinkedList/README.md

 ```
 ## The things it can do

-1. Insert new value.
+1. Insert a new value.
 If you attempt to insert a pair of value whose key already exists in the linkedlist, then the value for that key will be overwritten with the new value.

 	```c++
 	list.insert("key1", 10);